-Chihuahuas’ coats on the other hand varies in length, texture, and color from dog to dog, so your Greyhuahua’s coat will entirely depend on the parents.
+Chihuahuas’ coats on the other hand varies in length, texture, and color, so your Greyhuahua’s coat will entirely depend on the parents.

-Their colors are often mixed, and it’s rare to get a Greyhuahua with a single-color palette.
+Their colors are often mixed, and it’s rare to get an Italian Greyhuahua with a single-color palette.

 The length and coarseness of the fur are also very unpredictable.